lubieniebieski/lubieniebieski.github.com/content/posts/2024/03/rss-state-of-things/index.md

   - Omnivore
 ---

-A few days ago, I made the switch from [Readwise Reader](https://read.readwise.io/) and shared a [brief update](https://social.lol/@lubieniebieski/112042085438667602) on Mastodon.
+A few days ago, I made the switch from [Readwise Reader][1] and shared a [brief update][2] on Mastodon.
 It's time for me to dive deeper into my year-long experience with this tool, the reasons behind my departure, and the new approach to RSS that better suits my evolving needs.

 ## Context

-[Reeder](https://reederapp.com/) was my companion for RSS feeds; its integration with my Apple devices provided a seamless user experience.
+[Reeder][3] was my companion for RSS feeds; its integration with my Apple devices provided a seamless user experience.
 Everything went well until I started writing more on my blog.
-I wanted to have API access and connect it with my site, especially the [linklog]({{% relref "linklog" %}}).
+I wanted to have API access and connect it with my site, especially the [linklog][4].
 I was reading quite a lot of links and wanted to tag them, add highlights, and share them with all of you here.
 Unfortunately, Reeder is "just an app" and doesn't have any API access.
 My RSS feeds contain various content like brain-melting articles, interesting blog posts, news from some of the sites around my interests, and some "alerts" with deals.

 ## Adventure with Readwise Reader